lourencomcviana/log-schema/README.md

 # log-schema
-log schema for relational databases
+log schema for relational databases.
+Work in early progress.